 The CPA model starts with a $5M initial contribution raise, giving it an immediate war chest.
 With a 50% ongoing treasury allocation and flat 10% emission cap, our simulation showed treasury staying above 29 months of runway through the first year.
 By month 12, TVL reached $13.5M, and token price sat around $0.46.
 Dilution over five years stayed at only about 40%, the best price performance of all three models.

 The SAFT had a structural contradiction: you’re selling something and simultaneously arguing it’s not the thing you need registration to sell.
-CPAs sidestep this.
-You never sell the token.
-You incentivize contributions through wrapped commodity rights that convert post-decentralization.
-The SEC’s release says wrapping is safe, staking is safe, and separation gives you the clean break.
-CPAs chain all three together.
+CPAs attempt to sidestep this by never selling the token directly.

 Model 3: Separation-Accelerated Revenue Rights (SARR)